 Top-up bolus doses only to be administered by the Paediatric Pain Service (anaesthetists / pain CNSs)

 If the patient is obese use ideal body weight to calculate drug dosages.
-See
+See acute pain guidelines.

 If multiple catheters are in-situ the total dose must be divided between all catheters